-The hydraulic rebound damping determines the fork rebound behavior.
+The hydraulic rebound damping determines the fork suspension behavior.

-Turn the red adjusting screw 1 all the way clockwise.
+- Turn red adjusting screw 1 all the way clockwise.

-Adjusting screw is located at the upper end of the right fork leg.
-The rebound damping is located in the right fork leg REB (red adjusting screw).
-The compression damping is located in the left fork leg COMP (white adjusting screw).
+- Adjusting screw 1 is located at the upper end of the right fork leg.
+The rebound damping is located in right fork leg REB (red adjusting screw).
+The compression damping is located in left fork leg COMP (white adjusting screw). - Turn counterclockwise by the number of clicks corresponding to the fork type.

-Turn counterclockwise by the number of clicks corresponding to the fork type.
+Guideline

 Rebound damping

 Comfort 20 clicks

 Standard 15 clicks

 Sport 10 clicks

 Full payload 10 clicks